-As we make progress integrating the legal use of cannabis across the globe, we still have much more to achieve for those lives unfairly impacted by the legal consequences set in place during an era of prohibition.
+As we make progress legalizing the use of cannabis across the globe, we still have much more to achieve for those lives unfairly impacted by the legal consequences set in place during an era of prohibition.

 Did you know?

-- Black people are nearly 4 times more likely to be arrested for cannabis possession than white people, despite similar rates of use.
+- Black people are nearly four times more likely to be arrested for cannabis possession than white people, even though both groups use cannabis at the same rate.

 - An arrest for cannabis use could cause someone to lose their job or social benefits.